Mitchy1993/dndwiki/content/Worlds/The Forgotten Realms/Factions/Purification Society.md

 9. **[[Half-Orc]]**: Underestimated yet respected for strength and tenacity, formidable warriors.

 10. **Others**: Inferior races like [[Kenku]], [[Orc]], [[Goblin]], and [[Kobold]] are marginalized and often hunted or enslaved.

-## TLDR

-- KKK, D&D edition
-- They don't like you boyz
-- They will try to kill you, if they find you